natyusha/ShokoRelay.bundle/README.md

 ### Configuration
 After installing the dependencies you must use a text editor to enter your Shoko and Plex credentials (as well as several other options) into the included `config.py` file.
 The configuration file contains 4 sections which are fairly self explanatory.

+> [!TIP]
+> Append `-h` or `--help` as an argument when running the scripts to access their help pages and avoid having to consult the readme for all of the commands.

 ### [animethemes.py](https://github.com/natyusha/ShokoRelay.bundle/blob/master/Contents/Scripts/animethemes.py)
 - This script uses the Shoko and [AnimeThemes](https://animethemes.moe/) APIs to find the OP/ED for a series and convert it into a Theme.mp3 file which will play when viewing the series in Plex.
 - The default themes grabbed by Plex are limited to 30 seconds long and are completely missing for a massive amount of anime making this a great upgrade to local metadata.